 This is something you should have put together early on in your branding process.
 If that’s something you’re still working on, why not take a look at my complete guide for creating a brand that suits your business perfectly.

 In your brand message, you outline your business’s values and aims, and contain some useful keywords that you can consider using in your tagline.
 Some keywords might be what your products are exactly, who they’re for, and why they’re beneficial.
 Jot those down.

 Your tagline should be simple and short.
 No room for fluff here — the fewer words the better, and the easier it is for clients to remember.
 Since it’s such a small space, you want to focus on just one or two main points that you want to highlight about your business.

 3. Focus on what makes your business unique

 As for what to highlight?
 Make it something that allows you to stand out from the crowd.
 There’s no use using a tagline that is just as applicable to your competition.
 Focus on what makes you different.
 Is it something about the product itself?
 Is it who the product is for?
 When it can be used?
 Where it can be used?

 4. Don’t be generic

-Especially for new businesses who aren’t yet known by your customers, it’s important that your tagline helps them understand what you do.
+Especially for new businesses who aren’t yet known by your clients, it’s important that your tagline helps them understand what you do.
 Don’t try to mimic the broad, aspirational kinds of taglines that come from huge companies like Apple (“Think different”), or L’Oreal (“Because you’re worth it”), who have spent millions in building strong brands.
 You probably can’t compete with that right now.
 Instead, let your tagline be descriptive and to-the-point.

-5. Make it about your customers
+5. Make it about your clients

-Use your tagline as an opportunity to reinforce that your product or service exists to help your customers, and this is why they need it.
+Use your tagline as an opportunity to reinforce that your product or service exists to help your clients, and this is why they need it.
 Remember who your target market is, and make a reference to them in your tagline.